 - Check calipers – Floating calipers should be free to move laterally.

-- Check flexi hoses and steel brake lines – Pershing, cracking corrosion and leaks.
+- Check flexi hoses and steel brake lines – Pershing, cracking, corrosion and leaks.

 - Check park brake tension – Lube mechanical cables and check for EPB fault codes.